Joe W. & Dorothy Dorsett Brown Foundation

 - Mission-critical alignment: Every application must clearly demonstrate how it "alleviates human suffering" - the foundation's core mission adopted under D. Paul Spencer's leadership

-- Geographic strategy matters: Emphasize Greater New Orleans area impact first, Louisiana/Mississippi second, broader U.S. third to align with stated funding priorities
+- Geographic strategy matters: Emphasise Greater New Orleans area impact first, Louisiana/Mississippi second, broader U.S. third to align with stated funding priorities

-- Program-specific applications bypass LOI: SupportSTEM, Service Learning, Summer Camp, and Emmy Noether Awards have direct application processes with published deadlines - use these if your work fits
+- Programme-specific applications bypass LOI: SupportSTEM, Service Learning, Summer Camp, and Emmy Noether Awards have direct application processes with published deadlines - use these if your work fits

 - Patience is essential: The foundation operates on extended timelines with no guaranteed response periods; LOIs may receive responses years later, requiring long-term relationship building